slimani-dev/tailwind-css-color-matcher/README.md

-I'm using the HSL value to compare and find the best match for the color you are looking for The Background of the result section will use the input value and a color, this will help you compare visually to see
+I'm using the HSL value to compare and find the best match for the color you are looking for.
+The Background of the result section will use the input value as color, this will help you compare visually to see the best match

 ![](./public/screen-shot.png)